Former NHL Players Kyle and Eric Wellwood Invest in HeadCheck Health’s Undisclosed Seed Round

 “We are extremely happy that Kyle and Eric have chosen to make a strategic investment with HeadCheck Health.
 Their extensive industry experience and insight will be an asset to the company.
 They are passionate about concussion resources, and understand the magnitude of what we aim to achieve at HeadCheck,” said Harrison Brown, Co-Founder and CEO of HeadCheck Health.
 “They’ve both seen first-hand the consequences of playing concussion-risk sports without solutions like ours, so they recognize the importance and value of accurately assessing concussions directly on the sidelines of sporting events with a mobile app.”

 “HeadCheck Health is making gold-standard concussion testing accessible to more athletes,” said Kyle Wellwood, retired National Hockey League Player.
 “Ensuring that both children and adults are concussion tested before playing a contact sport is essential to reducing the incidents of long-term concussion related brain injuries.
-HeadCheck has made it affordable for all schools and organizations to conduct both baseline testing, and post-injury concussion assessments directly on the sidelines.
+HeadCheck has made it affordable for all schools and organizations to conduct both pre-season testing, and post-injury concussion assessments directly on the sidelines.
 The technology is easy to use, and all of an athlete’s data can be time-stamped and securely stored for convenient access, at any time or any location.”

 About HeadCheck Health

-The HeadCheck app runs baseline and post-injury concussion assessments at the sideline of sporting events.
+The HeadCheck app runs pre-season and post-injury concussion assessments at the sideline of sporting events.
 Backed by evidence-based science, the app tracks athletes’ overall concussion health, and provides instant comparisons to past test performances.
 The mobile app is based off of the gold standard Sport Concussion Assessment Tool 3 (SCAT3), but is quicker to use than traditional paper assessments as it is digital and can be run from any location within minutes.
 HeadCheck measures a number of key identifiers of a concussion –including symptoms, balance and neurocognitive function.
 This allows medical professionals such as athletic trainers and doctors to make informed sideline decisions, reducing the mismanagement of athletes who are unfit to return to play.
 All data is time-stamped and securely stored for convenient 24/7 access.
 The data can follow the athlete to all future sports, providing a picture of risk management through historical data and trend analytics.
 HeadCheck Health App Demonstration.
 HeadCheck is the most comprehensive, easy to use concussion assessment tool at the most affordable price.

 For more information on HeadCheck Health visit www.headcheckhealth.com.